soumitra9/Covid-19-Detection-from-chest-Xrays/README.md

 https://github.com/ieee8023/covid-chestxray-dataset and the normal xray samples have been drawn from https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia

-The Project has been done for faciliatting research efforts as a part of CMPSC 465 - Data Struvture and algorithms at Penn State University, University Park, PA, U.S.A
+The Project has been done for facilitating research efforts (against Covid - 19) as a part of CMPSC 465 - Data Structure and algorithms Course at Penn State University, University Park, PA, U.S.A